Flagship Articles • Deep Dives • 1988 & 1993

 Wily Stage 1 - Technical Analysis

-The Wily Stage 1 theme ("Dr. Wily's Castle") is Tateishi's masterwork within the MM2 OST.
+The Wily Stage 1 theme is Tateishi's masterwork within the MM2 OST.
 Its structure:

 • Lead Melody (Pulse 1): An 8-bar theme built on a I-III-VI-VII-I harmonic movement, creating urgent forward motion.
 The phrase is short enough to be immediately memorable yet complex enough to reward repeated listening.